dilane3/dilane3/README.md

 ### About Me

 My name is `Dilane Kombou`, commonly called `Dilane3` alias `D3`.
 I'm a FullStack JavaScript Developer.

-I'm specialized in three differents domains such as frontend, backend and mobile development.
+I'm specialized in three differents domains such as `frontend`, `backend` and `mobile development`.
 I mostly use React as a Frontend Library and Nodejs for the backend.

 I like building software solutions to solve real problem.
 It will be a pleasure to connect with you 😊😊